Russia's Sistema to comply with court ruling, to lodge cassation appeal

-MOSCOW, Dec 18 (Reuters) - Russian business conglomerate Sistema said on Monday it would comply with a court ruling ordering it pay 136.3 billion roubles ($2.33 billion) in damages to Rosneft but will lodge an appeal in cassation.
+MOSCOW (Reuters) - Russian business conglomerate Sistema (AFKS.MM) said on Monday it would comply with a court ruling ordering it pay 136.3 billion roubles ($2.33 billion) in damages to Rosneft (ROSN.MM) but will lodge an appeal in cassation.

 “The corporation plans to implement the court’s ruling in accordance with the procedure established by law, and will simultaneously dispute the ruling of the appeal court by filing a cassation appeal to the Arbitration Court of the Urals District within the time limit prescribed by law,” it said.